alanng10/class-lang/Docue/Article/Network/a.md

 The integer number has cap that is 60 bits.

 Network is not tagged with the existence of specific form.
-USB prefix does not tag Network with the existence of specific form.
+All host name strings do not tag Network with the existence of specific form.